Transaction Builder Setup Options

 Via Salesforce's Schedule Apex functionality:

-In Setup, open Apex Classes.
+1. Click to enter Setup, then open Apex Classes.

 In Salesforce Lightning, navigate to Custom Code > Apex Classes.